Not sure what to do in Osaka in one day? Worry not!

 Osaka Museum of Housing and Living (Optional)

-Osaka Museum of Housing and Living features recreation of many of the neighborhood from the Edo Period.
-Visitors can come and immerse yourself in the historic Osaka by wandering down the perfectly re-created streets.
+Osaka Museum of Housing and Living features recreation of many of the neighborhoods from the Edo Period.
+Visitors can come and immerse themselves in the historic Osaka by wandering down the perfectly re-created streets.
 Kimonos are also available for rent for 500 yen an hour.

 The entrance fee of the Osaka Museum of Housing and Living is 600 yen but free with the Osaka Amazing Pass.

 The museum itself is relatively small so it shouldn’t take you a long time to see everything.
 Try not to spend more than an hour here and leave by 11:30 AM, there are still many things to see on this Osaka itinerary.

 Exit the museum and you will find yourself next to the famous Tenjinbashisuji Shopping Street.
 As the longest shopping street in Japan, the Tenjinbashisuji Shopping Street spans a total of 2.6 kilometers and takes about 40 minutes to walk its length.